Email scams have been making the rounds ever since email first burst onto the scene back in the early days of the Internet.

 I already knew this was a scam email, but just for kicks I hovered my mouse over the “Unsubscribe me” button to see what web page URL it was linking to.

-If an unsuspecting recipient had clicked on that button they would have probably ended up emailing dozens of scammers all in one fell swoop!
+If I had clicked on that button and sent the resulting email I would have probably ended up verifying that my address is valid and active to dozens of scammers in one fell swoop.
+Not good!

 But the scammers didn’t stop there.
 They even included a regular “Unsubscribe” link at the bottom of the email.